 If you’re new to working from home either due to COVID19 or else you have just started a career with a home based job, you already know that working from home productively is not easy.
-The work from home life is not that glamorous at it looks.
+The work from home life is not that glamorous as it looks.
 Your best friend who is also working from home might find it great, but you are not really getting a catch.

 You may wonder why even the best productivity apps are not working for you.
-Well, since your work from home can be of a different nature than your friend’s, you may face unique challenges depending on your industry and nature of job.
+Well, since your work from home can be of a different nature than your friend’s, you may face unique challenges depending on your industry and the nature of your job.

-Moreover, the nature of the job is not the only factor, two friends working from home can also find themselves in totally unique situations because of their different personalities, lifestyles and habits.
+Moreover, the nature of the job is not the only factor, two friends working from home can also find themselves in totally unique situations because of their different personalities, lifestyles, and habits.

 Yes, there are perks of a work-from-home lifestyle, but it requires changing many of your habits and developing a healthy routine to make working from home a success.
 The first question that pops in your mind is, “How do I create a work from home routine?”.
 Some more questions that you might be looking to get answered may include:

 - How do I schedule my work day from home?